BayesFlare/Flake/README.txt

 Graph- Output graph to check that correct plot is created?
        1 - Yes
-       Any other number - no
+       Any other number - No
-       If you plan to run flareflake, set this as not 1

 ***********
 *Sinusoids*